SwingbyProtocol/swips/readme.md

 ## License

 Copyright (c) 2020 Swingby Labs Pte.
-LTD. The text content of these specification files is licensed under an MIT license, found in the root of this repository.
+LTD. The text content of these specification files is licensed under an MIT license, [found in the root of this repository](./license.txt)